HongyangDu/SemSharing/README.md

 ---

-For the AI-generated incentive part in the paper, we are currently working on a comprehensive tutorial for the diffusion model-related code and will update the repository as soon as it's ready.
+For the AI-generated incentive part in the paper, please refer to our tutorial paper: [Beyond Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization](https://arxiv.org/abs/2308.05384) and [the codes](https://github.com/HongyangDu/GDMOPT).

-Please stay tuned for updates!